 - Instead of using fresh berries, use frozen.

 - Double down on berry flavor by making the cheesecake with strawberry-flavored cream cheese in place of the plain cream cheese.

 - Don't overbake the cheesecake.
 It may crack if it becomes too dry.
 To help prevent cracking, let the cheesecake cool in the oven (turned off) for several hours after it's done baking.

 - Top the cake with a variety of fresh berries such as blueberries, blackberries, and raspberries, and drizzle them all with the macerated strawberry glaze.

-- Serve each slice of cheesecake with a chocolate-covered strawberry.
+- Garnish each slice of cheesecake with a chocolate-covered strawberry.